JuliaDynamics/ConcurrentSim.jl/docs/src/tutorial.md

 Processes are described by `@resumable` functions.
 You can call them process function.
 During their lifetime, they create events and `@yield` them in order to wait for them to be triggered.

 !!! note
-    Detailed information about the `@resumable` and the `@yield` macros can be found in the documentation of [ResumableFunctions](https://github.com/BenLauwens/ResumableFunctions.jl.git).
+    Detailed information about the `@resumable` and the `@yield` macros can be found in the documentation of [ResumableFunctions](https://github.com/JuliaDynamics/ResumableFunctions.jl.git).

 When a process yields an event, the process gets suspended.
-SimJulia resumes the process, when the event occurs (we say that the event is triggered).
+ConcurrentSim resumes the process, when the event occurs (we say that the event is triggered).
 Multiple processes can wait for the same event.
-SimJulia resumes them in the same order in which they yielded that event.
+ConcurrentSim resumes them in the same order in which they yielded that event.

 An important event type is the `timeout`.
 Events of this type are scheduled after a certain amount of (simulated) time has passed.
 They allow a process to sleep (or hold its state) for the given time.
 A `timeout` and all other events can be created by calling a constructor having the environment as first argument.